willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

     php app/console bazinga:js-translation:dump [target]

-The optinal `target` argument allows you to override the target directory to dump JS translation files in.
+The optional `target` argument allows you to override the target directory to dump JS translation files in.

 #### Assetic